 If you’re primarily concerned with dust, dirt, and small debris, a beater bar might be beneficial, assuming it’s compatible with your flooring.
 But if long hair is part of the equation, it can be a problem.
 Also, think about this if you have a pet that also happens to have long hair.
 An alternative designed to tackle fur is the best corded stick vacuum for pet hair.

 Beater bars are a fairly standard vacuum cleaner feature.
 But if you have delicate flooring, you can find vacuum cleaners with multiple beater bars.
-Instead of using the default option, which might be too intense for your floors or carpeting, you can swap it out for a gentler alternative that isn’t as aggressive on hardwood or carpet, such as a great vacuum for hardwood floors.
+Instead of using the default option, which might be too intense for your carpeted floors, you can swap it out for a gentler alternative that isn’t as aggressive on hardwood or carpet, such as a great vacuum for hardwood floors.

-Like the multiple beater bar styles, you can also consider vacuums with a beater bar on-off switch.
-This is especially useful for homes with multiple flooring styles.
+Like the multiple beater bar styles, you can also consider a versatile vacuum cleaner with a beater bar on-off switch.
+This is especially useful for homes with multiple types of flooring.
 When you need that extra agitation for low-pile carpeting or other hard floorings, you can easily toggle on the beater bar.
-Alternatively, you can turn this feature off when you’re working on delicate flooring.
+Alternatively, you can turn this feature off when you’re working on a delicate floor type.